Bomarzo: the maze of monsters

 Did you know that in Bomarzo there is a mysterious forest inhabited by monumental monsters?
 In the Lazio village of Bomarzo, various strange and enigmatic sculptures of monsters, divinities and animals populate a labyrinthine forest, arousing the curiosity of visitors.

 The Monsters Park of Bomarzo is a wooded area accessible by paying an entrance ticket and this allows to maintain an adequate level of maintenance which is essential to safeguard the sculptures from the deterioration of time.

-Villa of wonders and Sacred Wood are other names attributed to this park of about 3 hectares in the province of Viterbo composed mainly of coniferous and broad-leaved trees and where the basalt, the volcanic rock with which the sculptures were made, is very present.
+Villa of Wonders and Sacred Wood of Bomarzo are other names attributed to this park of about 3 hectares composed mainly of coniferous trees and broadleaf trees and where there is a lot of basalt, the volcanic rock with which the sculptures were made.

-Although today the monumental park of Bomarzo appears as an attraction for children that surprises even the parents, it was originally built with the intention of creating something enigmatic and grotesque that would guide the visitor along a path "purifier"
+Although today the monumental park of Bomarzo appears as an attraction for children that surprises even the parents, it was originally built with the intention of creating something enigmatic and grotesque that would guide the visitor on a "purifying" path.

-In the 16th century it was prince Pier Francesco Orsini , better known as Vicino Orsini , who commissioned the well-known architect Pirro Ligorio to build a "grove" "with a profound meaning as a tribute to his late wife Giulia Farnese .
+In the 16th century it was Prince Pier Francesco Orsini, better known as Vicino Orsini, who commissioned the well-known architect Pirro Ligorio the creation of a "grove" with a profound meaning as a tribute to the deceased wife Giulia Farnese.